QAZIMAAZARSHAD/Income-Tax-Calculator/README.md

 git remote -v
 ```

-**6.** Always take a pull from the upstream repository to your master branch to keep it at par with the main project(updated repository).
+**6.** Always take a pull from the upstream repository to your main branch to keep it at par with the main project(updated repository).

 ```
-git pull upstream master
+git pull upstream maim
 ```

 **7.** Create a new branch.